informalsystems/workflow/src/index.md

-# The Informal System (v0.1.0)
+# Workflow (v0.1.0)

-This guide introduces and lays out the Workflow system, as introduced in our [blog post].
-It also gives some guidelines on how you can setup, configure, and operate this system in your organization.
+This guide introduced Workflow, a language for describing, diagnosing, and constructing organizations.
+It contains guidelines for using Workflow in your own organization.
+See also our introductory [blog post].

 ## What is Workflow?